Saarthak-Vijayvargiya-github/Library-App-SV/README.md

 ### Cons:-

-Each time Admin signs in, signed by an anonymous account as there is no option in firebase for python API login.
+OUTDATED:- Each time Admin signs in, signed by an anonymous account as there is no option in firebase for python API login.
 But another method which is made in this app is login with credentials stored in firebase.

+Now Admin can sign in with credentials already stored in one account already made for admin in the firebase.
+But this does not use Postman API.